briandgomez/Study/Front End/Notes.md

 2. A component can consist of 1 or 2 tags.
 If it contains 2 tags and has no children(nothing in between the tags) then it should be switched to 1 tag.
 3. A 1 tag component must be self closing(end in a forward slash)

-# Bootstrap
-A CSS framework mainly used to create mobile and responsive apps.
+**Bootstrap** - a CSS framework mainly used to create mobile and responsive apps.

+**Moment.js** - a JS library used to display, manipulate, or parse date and times easily

+**jQuery** - a JS library used to manipulate the DOM or add event listeners